An0n3m0us/Minetest-AppImages/README.md

 Please let me know if you encounter any errors.
 Report them on the issues page.

-Credit to [Calinou](https://forum.minetest.net/memberlist.php?mode=viewprofile&u=194) for the x64 Appimages he created.
+Credit to [Calinou](https://forum.minetest.net/memberlist.php?mode=viewprofile&u=194) for the x64 AppImages he created.
 I used the libraries from them.